 St. Barthélemy Restaurants

 Dining on St. Barth compares favorably to almost anywhere in the world.
 Varied and exquisite cuisine, a French flair in the decor, sensational wine, and attentive service make for a wonderful epicurean experience in almost any of the more than 80 restaurants.
 On most menus, freshly caught local seafood mingles on the plate with top-quality provisions that arrive regularly from Paris.
 Interesting selections on the Cartes de Vins are no surprise, but don’t miss the sophisticated cocktails whipped up by island bartenders.
 They are worlds away from cliché Caribbean rum punches with paper umbrellas.
-The signature drink of St. Barth is called "’ti punch," a rum concoction similar to a Brazilian Caipirinha.
-It’s also fun to sit at a bar and ask the attractive bartender for their own signature cocktail.
+The signature drink of St. Barth is called "’ti punch," a rum concoction similar to a Brazilian caipirinha.
+It’s also fun to sit at a bar and ask the attractive bartender for his or her own signature cocktail.